Mon – Sun: 24/7 Plumbing

 Stepwise Procedure To Get Rid Of Drain Flies

-If you’ve discovered drain flies in your home, we recommend acting immediately.
+We recommend acting immediately if you’ve discovered drain flies in your home.
 And if you’re the DIY type, follow the steps outlined below to get rid of drain fly larvae and full-grown drain flies for good.

 Step 1: Unclog The Affected Drains